-A common question is when and under what circumstances a parent or conservator should modify an existing child custody order.
+A common question is when and under what circumstances a parent or conservator should modify an existing child custody or child support order.
 The answer is fairly simple on its face – when the old orders are no longer workable for some reason.
 These reasons, however, are not so simple.
 The most common reasons are that the child’s needs have changed (he/she needs greater financial support), the child support needs to be adjusted (the parent paying support has gotten a promotion or new job, and equally important, the parent paying support has lost a job or taken a substantial pay decrease), one parent has had a change that requires consideration by the court (involvement in drugs or criminal prosecution, or has begun co-habitating with a registered sex offender for example).

 The Modification Process